Abdalrahmanmagdy99/SportsWebsite/README.md

    Clone the repository

 2. **Update the Database**:
-   Open the Package Manager Console in Visual Studio, set the Domain Layer as the default project, and run the following command:
+   Open the Package Manager Console in Visual Studio, set the Domain Layer as the default project, and run the following command:  Update-Database

 3. **Run The API Project**:
 Start the API project by setting it as the startup project and running it.